costinchelu/DOCS/git.md

 If we are contributors on a github project we can push and pull like we own that repo.
 If we want to push something but some other contributor has done some modifications on the repo, we will get an error saying we need to update (pull) the local copy.
 We can do that with `git pull --rebase` and now we will have the latest version from Github.
 After that, we can push and GitHub will merge our modification.
 This "conflict" exists because all of collaborators are working on master branch.
 Ideally every collaborator will work on separate branches.
 In this case we would like to create and push our own branch to origin with `git push -u origin <name_of_our_branch>`.

 ### TAGS

+> *A tag or label refers to an important snapshot in time, consistent across many files.
+These files at that point may all be tagged with a user-friendly, meaningful name or revision number.*

 `git tag` = view all the tags in the project history.
 There are two types of tags: lightweight, adnotated.